Possible direct measurement of the expansion rate of the universe: Methodology and discussion

 where $\Delta a(t_0)$ and $\Delta z$ are the changes of $a(t_0)$ and $z$ in the time interval $\Delta t_0$ due to the expansion of the universe.
 We can rewrite Eq.~(\ref{eq:Delta_d_L}) into

 For the expansion of the universe, we have

 and since $1 + z = a(t_0) / a(t_{\mathrm{em}})$,

-where $H_0$ and $H(z)$ are the Hubble parameter of today and that at the redshift of $z$ correspondingly.
+where $H_0$ and $H(z)$ are the Hubble parameter of today and that at the redshift of $z$ respectively.
 Eq.~(\ref{eq:Delta_z}) is in fact the core of the Sandage-Loeb test~\cite{Sandage:1962, Loeb:1998bu}, i.e., if we manage to measure the redshift drift $\Delta z$, we obtain the Hubble parameter.
-Substitute Eq.~(\ref{eq:Delta_lna}) and Eq.~(\ref{eq:Delta_z}) into Eq.~(\ref{eq:Delta_lnd_1}), we have
+Substituting Eq.~(\ref{eq:Delta_lna}) and Eq.~(\ref{eq:Delta_z}) into Eq.~(\ref{eq:Delta_lnd_1}), we have

 With this equation at hand, one may naturally think that, similarly as the Sandage-Loeb test, if the luminosity distances can be measured to a very high precision such that we could distinguish the small changes in the luminosity distances for a reasonable time duration, we could also immediately derive the corresponding Hubble parameters.
 Unfortunately, the distance measurement itself is a difficult task in astronomy, especially for cosmic distances.
 One of the most precise ways of measuring cosmic distances is through the observation of gravitational waves, for which a relative precision of about $10^{-3}$ is expected for the luminosity distance~\cite{Arun:2008xf}.
-From Figure~\ref{fig:dlnd}, we can see that, even for such precise measurements, about $10^8$ years will be needed before we could tell the changes in the luminosity distances, which is obviously not feasible.
+From Fig.~\ref{fig:dlnd}, we can see that, even for such precise measurements, about $10^8$ years will be needed before we could tell the changes in the luminosity distances, which is obviously not feasible.

 Recall that the luminosity distance is defined through

 where $L$ is the luminosity of the source and $F$ is the observed flux, we have